guitrain/terraform-training-intermediate/labs/lab01-command-line/README.md

 * `terraform taint <resource>.<name>` - marks a resource as tainted, forcing it to be destroyed and recreated on the next apply

-Lets mark a resource as tainted and then run a _terraform plan_ to confirm that this resource would be destroyed and recreated:-
+Let's mark a resource as tainted and then run a _terraform plan_ to confirm that this resource would be destroyed and
+recreated:

 $ terraform taint aws_instance.instance[1]
 $ terraform plan

 * `terraform untaint <resource>.<name>` - reverses a manual taint

-Now lets run _terraform untaint_ on the resource to remove the taint status:-
+Now let's run _terraform untaint_ on the resource to remove the taint status:

 $ terraform untaint aws_instance.instance[1]